 });

-When NOT to use Puppeteer
+When NOT to Use Puppeteer

 Puppeteer isn't always the right tool.
-Here's when to consider alternatives:
+Here's when to consider alternatives.

-Use simple HTTP requests + Cheerio if:
+Use HTTP requests + Cheerio if:

 - The site doesn't use JavaScript for content